captain-8421/SafecrexCore-Masternode-Setup-Guide/README.md

 *This gets the proof of transaction of sending 1,000 SFCX*

-**Step 5:** Still on the main computer, go into the BTCT data directory:
+**Step 5:** Still on the main computer, go into the Safecrexcore data directory:

 OS | Path to Safecrexcore
 ------------ | -------------